datanav/docs/concepts.rst

     :height: 450px
     :alt: Generic pipe concept

 Some datasources can accept an additional parameter that is an 'offset' token.
 This token is used to fetch only the entities that have changed since that given offset.
-This can be used simply to only ask for the entities that have changed since the last time it was asked.
+This can be used to ask for only the entities that have changed since the last time.
 An offset is an opaque token that may take any form; it is interpreted by the data source only.
 For example; for a relational data source it might be a datestamp or for a log based source it might be a location offset.

-Sesam provides a number of out of the box *data source* types, such as SQL and LDAP.
-It is also easy for developers to expose a micro service that can supply data from a remote service.
+Sesam provides a number of out of the box *datasource* types, such as SQL and LDAP.
+It is also easy for developers to expose a micro-service that can supply data from a remote service.
 The built-in remote data source is able to consume data from these endpoints.
 These custom data providers can be written and hosted in any language.

+To help with this there are a number of template projects hosted on our github repository to make this process as easy as possible.

 .. _concepts-transforms: